hdget/hdkit/README.md

     - `<project>/autogen/grpc`
       - `endpoint_<method>.go`

-          each method in `service` will have a corresponding endpoint, each endpoint implements `hdgetsdk` `GrpcEndpoint` interface
+          each method in `service` will have a corresponding endpoint, each endpoint implements `hdsdk` `GrpcEndpoint` interface

       - `handlers.go`: